Facilitating world-class research

 They expect applications to be submitted through the normal process, while recognising that there may be challenges in obtaining all supporting documentation (for example sign-off on NHS costs).
 They are prepared to process applications without such documentation, subject to approval of the application by the head of department and administrative authority in the usual manner, but any decision may be deferred until all documentation is received and reviewed.

 Should circumstance dictate that submission and assessment of new research grant applications are suspended, they will provide relevant information through an updated statement.

 The BHF will honour the payment of grants for small meetings which are postponed and rescheduled within one year of the original date due to COVID-19.
 Details must be provided as soon as a decision is made to delay the meeting.

 If meetings need to be cancelled and cannot be rescheduled they recognise that some costs may not be recoverable.
 In these instances the organisation should cancel the meeting at the earliest opportunity to obtain maximum refunds of any costs already incurred in order to mitigate the cost to the BHF.
 Full details must be provided before they will release any funds.

 CRUK is deferring all its panels and committees.
 All applications submitted for the current funding round will be considered in the autumn.
-Where an application has been made for the renewal of an existing grant, bridge-funding will be provided.
+In limited circumstances, where an application has been made for the renewal of an existing grant, bridge-funding will be provided.
 They will contact you if you are eligible.